Mapping the Course for Prompt-based Structured Prediction: Evaluation

 \subsection{Morality Framing in Political Tweets}

-This task focuses on identifying the moral attitudes that are expressed in tweets made by members of Congress in the US~\citep{roy-etal-2021-identifying}.
+This task focuses on identifying the moral attitudes that are expressed in tweets made by members of the United States Congress~\citep{roy-etal-2021-identifying}.
 There are two aspects to the task; the first is identifying which of the five moral foundations (Care/Harm, Fairness/Cheating, Loyalty/Betrayal, Authority/Subversion, and Purity/Degradation) are being expressed in the tweet~\cite{fd3cbcce-5e3f-39a6-b275-9a1d627a0c23,Haidt2007-HAIWMO}.
 The other aspect of the task is to identify the moral role that the entities mentioned in the tweet are playing.
-As an example, consider the following tweet that expresses the moral foundation \textbf{Care/Harm}:
+As an example, consider the following tweet that expresses the moral foundation \textit{\textbf{Care/Harm}}: \\